 - Are you trading or investing?

-- Why do you want to buy this stock?
+- Why do you want to buy this stock or option?

 - Are you going to sell it when you've made one dollar per share, two dollars per share, ten dollars per share?

-- Is there a trend or event that will make the stock price move?
+- Is there a trend that will make the stock price move?

 - Is the company coming out with a new product or service?